golang-design/.github/profile/README.md

 ## ![](https://golang.org/favicon.ico)  This is the [golang.design](https://golang.design) initiative.
 A Go community.

-Yes, we are using Go to build developer resources, and we’ve been doing this Sep, 2020.
+Yes, we are using Go to build developer resources, and we’ve been doing this since Sep, 2020.

 ## ⚙️ Package and Services